pycom/pydocs/tutorials/lte/firmware.md

 1. Upgrade the Pycom Firmware Updater tool to latest version
 2. Select Firmware Type `stable` in the communication window to upgrade to version `v1.18.1.r1`

-You can find the different versions of firmwares available here: [ http://software.pycom.io/downloads/sequans2.html​](http://software.pycom.io/downloads/sequans2.html​)
+You can find the different versions of firmwares available [here](https://software.pycom.io/downloads/sequans2.html).

 These files are password protected, to download them you should be a forum.pycom.io member and access to:
 Announcements & News --&gt;  Announcements only for members --&gt; Firmware Files for Sequans LTE modem now are secured, or clicking [Here](https://forum.pycom.io/topic/4020/firmware-files-for-sequans-lte-modem-now-are-secured).